playfuldreamz/NoteAPP/ReadMe.md

 ## Usage

 1. Register a new user or log in
-2. Create new notes
+2. Create new notes or record voice transcripts
-3. Notes will automatically get AI-generated titles
+3. Notes and transcripts will automatically get AI-generated titles
+4. Edit content directly in the modal view with preserved formatting
-4. View and organize your saved notes
+5. View and organize your saved notes and transcripts
+6. Configure your preferred AI providers in Settings
-5. Download transcripts in your preferred format:
+7. Download transcripts in your preferred format:
    - Click the download icon next to any transcript
    - Select format (TXT, JSON, or PDF)
    - Choose whether to include metadata
    - Download will start automatically

+## API Key Management

+The application provides a secure API key management system:

+- Keys can be stored in user settings or environment variables
+- The UI clearly indicates which source is being used (user or env)
+- API keys are masked for security in the UI
+- Keys are validated before saving to ensure they work
+- Detailed error messages help troubleshoot API key issues

+## Content Editing

+The application supports full editing capabilities for both notes and transcripts:

+- Edit content directly in the modal view
+- Formatting is preserved when saving
+- Copy button for easy content sharing
+- Cancel button to discard changes
+- Real-time updates across the application via the event bus system

+## Event-Based Architecture

+The application uses an event bus system for state management:

+- Components communicate without direct references
+- UI stays in sync with backend data regardless of where actions originate
+- Works with modals that stay open after saving
+- Reduces prop drilling and callback complexity
+- Provides a consistent pattern for state synchronization

 ## Future Improvements